melchie-001/python_plp/CodeChallengeWk2.md

 - Add more fields like hobby, location, or favorite food
 - Format the output as a mini bio
 - Save the dictionary to a JSON file

+**Explanation**
+1. A dictionary stores key-value pairs.
+2. We assign user input to specific keys.
+3. Printing the dictionary shows all stored info.
 ---

 ## 4. 🔗 Set Intersection Finder